Jumpscale/Docs/AtYourService/AtYourServiceIntro.md

 ### Introduction

-**AtYourService** your self healing application framework
+**AtYourService**: a self-healing application framework

 AtYourService let you create so called 'service recipes' that can be used to represent nearly anything.
 From your datacenter infrastructure to a server cluster.
 AtYourService will create a hierarchy of folder in which are contained all the metadata about your services (see [AtYourServiceRemote](AtYourServiceRemote.md) for examples)

-AtYourService will make sure that applications get intalled
+AtYourService will make sure that applications get installed

 It's kind of like Ubuntu's ```apt-get & service``` and ```ant``` tools all together in one easy command line tool that can control a whole cloud.